LeeCampbell/IntroToRx/content/02_KeyTypes.md

 So far I've shown only a very simple LINQ example, using the `Where` operator to filter events down to ones that meet certain criteria.
 To give you a flavour of how we can build more advanced functionality through composition, I'm going to introduce an example scenario.

 Suppose you want to write a program that watches some folder on a filesystem, and performs automatic processing any time something in that folder changes.
 For example, web developers often want to trigger automatic rebuilds of their client side code when they save changes in the editor so they can quickly see the effect of their changes.
-Often in these cases, filesystem changes often come in bursts—text editors might perform a few distinct operations when saving a file.
+Filesystem changes often come in bursts—text editors might perform a few distinct operations when saving a file.
 (Some save modifications to a new file, then perform a couple of renames once this is complete, because this avoids data loss if a power failure or system crash happens to occur at the moment you save the file.)
 So you typically won't want to take action as soon as you detect file activity.
 It would be better to give it a moment to see if any more activity occurs, and take action only after everything has settled down.

 So we should not react directly to filesystem activity.
 We want take action at those moments when everything goes quiet after a flurry of activity.
 The following code defines an Rx operator that detects and reports such things.
-If you're new to Rx (which seems likely if you're reading this) it probably won't be instantly obvious how this works, so I'll walk through it.
+If you're new to Rx (which seems likely if you're reading this) it probably won't be instantly obvious how this works.
+This is a significant step up in complexity from the examples I've shown so far because this came from a real application.
+But I'll walk through it step by step, so all will become clear.

 ```cs
 static class RxExt